We use cookies to help provide you with the best possible online experience.

 These are emergencies - don’t wait, call 999:

-- Heart disease or heart failure - New or worsening severe chest pain or tightness, especially at rest or with breathlessness.
+- Heart disease, angina or heart failure - New or worsening severe chest pain or tightness, especially at rest or with breathlessness and not relieved with GTN spray

 Amber